mistrk7/librarians-balance/README.txt

 CHANGE NUMBER TO YOUR LIKING.
 	/scoreboard players set cap_enchant_level libal.main 3

-This gives you four slots to exclude enchants from the lectern EACH COMMAND FOR EACH SLOT.
+This gives you four slots to prevent enchants on the lectern EACH COMMAND FOR EACH SLOT.
 	/data modify storage libal:books blacklist[0] set value "minecraft:your_enchant"
 	/data modify storage libal:books blacklist[1] set value "minecraft:for_example"